WHAT IS A CHRISTIAN?

 Perhaps you are thinking "but I'm a good person!
 What have I ever done that's wrong?"

 Find out how good you are by taking the "Am I A Good Person" test?

 If you feel you've done too much, Jesus offers you an answer

 So what's the basis for Jesus' part in the above?

-Jesus said: "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
+Jesus, as God's Son who existed from eternity, said about himself: "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
 (The Bible, Gospel of John, Chapter 3 verse 16)